BenniRippel/P5_Vehicle_Detection/README.md

  the overlap is 75%.
 Experiments show that a reduction of cells per steps reduces precision, and thus complicates false positive handling.

- The chosen parameters are summarized in te following table:
+ The chosen parameters are summarized in the following table:

 | Parameter | Value |
 |:---|:---:|